 Article Translations: (Spanish)

-All kids — no matter their age — want and need their parents to protect and care for them.
+All kids want and need their parents to protect and care for them.
 And all parents want to be able to tell their kids that mommy and daddy will always be close by.

-But when a parent leaves for military service, that comforting balance is disrupted.
+But a parent leaving for military service disrupts that comforting balance.
 Some parents have to leave their families for long stretches of time.
 Some will be in harm's way.
 And despite the pride our men and women in the armed services feel in serving their country — and the knowledge that they are well trained to do so — military families can't help but worry how their kids will manage in a parent's absence.

 How kids handle separation and what they need from the adults who care for them while a parent is away will vary somewhat.
-But all kids do react in some ways, and the adults around them need to be prepared.
+But kids will react, and the adults around them need to be prepared.
 Parents can help smooth the transition before and after deployment, and foster the resiliency kids need to cope well in between.

 There's no easy way to tell a child that a parent has to go away.
 Yet once a deployment date is set, it's important to give kids some advance notice, especially if a parent's deployment will involve big changes like a move or a new primary caregiver.